Dudley Conservation Park

 Dudley Conservation Park is a protected area in South Australia on the Dudley Peninsula on Kangaroo Island.
-It was dedicated in 1970 to conserve Kangaroo Island Narrow-leaved Mallee.
+It was dedicated in 1970 to conserve Kangaroo Island narrow-leaved mallee.

 Description

 The conservation park has an area of 1,768 ha.
 It lies on the Dudley Peninsula on the eastern end of the island, about 10 kmm south-east of American River and 12 km south-west of Penneshaw.
-The conservation park's vegetation is mostly an open scrub of Eucalyptus diversifolia and E. rugosa, with E. cneorifolia (the KI Narrow-leaved Mallee for which the park was dedicated) only occurring as an infrequent sub-dominant.
+The conservation park's vegetation is mostly an open scrub of Eucalyptus diversifolia and E. rugosa, with E. cneorifolia (the Kangaroo Island narrow-leaved mallee for which the park was dedicated) only occurring as an infrequent sub-dominant.
 There are limestone ridges and sandhill country in the south-eastern corner.
 The conservation park is classified as an IUCN Category Ia protected area.